Consumer digital health

 Progress Report 2012: Health care renewal in Canada (Health Council of Canada, 2012): This analysis of Canada’s healthcare performance looks at progress to date in home and community care, health human resources, telehealth, access to care in the North and health indicators.

-Consumer Digital Health (MaRS, 2010): This report by MaRS Market Intelligence draws on both existing secondary research and a series of interviews with key stakeholders to provide an overview and an analysis of consumer digital health from an Ontario perspective.
+Consumer Digital Health (2010): This report by MaRS Market Intelligence draws on both existing secondary research and a series of interviews with key stakeholders to provide an overview and an analysis of consumer digital health from an Ontario perspective.

 The future of connected health devices: Liberating the Information Seeker (IBM, 2011): Shifting the focus away from fit individuals or those with chronic illnesses, this report uncovers the often overlooked population of “information seekers”―individuals that seek some measure of control over their health.